Northern Irish cuisine: Potato bread

 Potato bread is a flat bread prepared with potato, flour, and buttermilk.
 It is cooked on a griddle.
+Also known as fadge or tatie bread.

 Soda bread

 Soda bread is one of Northern Ireland's griddle breads; it can be eaten straightaway, or cooked until golden in an Ulster fry.
 They are sometimes eaten with butter and homemade jam, or with savoury food such as smoked salmon, fresh fried eel, or thick dry-cured bacon.

 Soda bread is a soft, thick and fluffy bread.
 It was first baked in the 1800s in Ireland, and local people used baking soda to cause the dough to rise.
 It is typically served with an Ulster fry.

 Wheaten bread

 Wheaten bread is a brown bread made with whole wheat flour which also uses baking soda as a rising agent.
 It is often sweetened in contrast to the savoury white soda bread.

 Veda bread

 Veda bread is a small, soft, caramel-colored, malted loaf, typically eaten as a slice with a cup of tea.
 Veda is often toasted and/or served with butter or margarine.